 All agencies that receive Homeless Housing Grants, Affordable Housing Grants (other than capital), and Consolidated Homeless Grant funds are required to enter specified client data into HMIS for the funded program(s).

 Funding Cycle

-NOTICE OF FUNDING AVAILABILITY
+REQUEST FOR PROPOSALS & NOTICE OF FUNDING AVAILABILITY

-For Emergency Shelter Programs, a Request for Proposals (RFP) will be issued that outlines specific types of shelter program services that Kitsap County wants to contract for.
+For Emergency Shelter Programs, a Request for Proposals (RFP) will be issued that outlines specific types of for which Kitsap County is contracting.